flash-oss/allserver/README.md

 Problems I had:

 - The HTTP status codes were never enough as error explanation.
 I always had to analise - firstly the status code, then detect the response body content type (text or json), then analyse the actual error.
 I got very much annoyed by this repetitive boilerplate code.
 - Server side HTTP routing via slash `/` is not simple enough.
 What this route is for `/user`?
 You need to read the docs!
-I want it to be as simple and clear as calling a JS function/method.
+I want it to be as simple and clear as calling a JS function/method - `crateUser()`, or `updateUser()`, or `getUser()`, or `removeUser()`.
-- HTTP methods are a pain point of any REST API.
+- The HTTP methods are a pain point of any REST API.
 Is it POST or PUT or PATCH?
 Should it be DELETE or POST when I remove a permission to a file from a user?
 I know it should be POST, but it's confusing to call POST when I need to do REMOVE.
 Protocol-level methods are never enough.
-- The GraphQL is not a good fit for microservices, - adds much complexity, performance unfriendly (slow).
+- The GraphQL is not a good fit for microservices.
+It adds too much complexity and is performance unfriendly (slow).
-- When performance scaling was needed I had to rewrite an entire service and client codes to more performant network protocol implementation.
+- When a performance scaling was needed I had to rewrite an entire service and client codes to more performant network protocol implementation.
 This was a significant and avoidable time waste in my opinion.
-- HTTP monitoring tools were alarming errors when I was trying to check if user with email `bla@example.com` exists (REST reply HTTP 404).
+- HTTP monitoring tools were alarming errors when I was trying to check if a user with email `bla@example.com` exists (REST reply HTTP 404).
 Whereas, I don't want that alarm.
 That's not an error.
 I want to monitor only the "route not found" errors.

 I wanted something which:

 - Does not throw exceptions client-side when server-side throws.
 I got tired of `try-catch`-ing everything.
+The only time I want to `try-catch` is when a programmer made a mistake (typo), or a remote server is down.
 - Can be easily mapped to any language, any protocol.
 Especially to GraphQL mutations.
 - Is simple to read in code, just like a method/function call.
 Without thinking of protocol-level details for every damn call.
 - Allows me to test gRPC server from my browser/Postman/curl (via HTTP!) by a simple one line config change.